cs-soc-tudublin/ByteStore/docs/development/deliverables.md

 - [ ] Full borrowing system
 - [ ] Photo and documentation attachments
 - [ ] Consumables integration (Repurchase links?
 Auto Repurchase?)

+## Security and Login
+ByteStore should avoid storing sentitive user data where possible.
+To do this, ByteStore shall implement Single Sign-on (SSO).
+The SSO should be able to connect to Github, Google and Microsoft Accounts.
+For admin accounts, 2FA should be an optionally enabled feature.